 Next up, let’s talk about Content Management Systems, or CMS.
 If you want to build and manage websites efficiently but don’t have a lot of coding skills, proficiency in platforms like WordPress, Shopify, and Drupal is crucial.
 These systems are invaluable tools for web developers, particularly when you need to hand over content management to clients who may not be as tech-savvy.

-Finally, attention to detail might seem like a no-brainer, but it’s a skill that sets apart great web developers from good ones.
+Lastly, while it may seem obvious, paying attention to detail distinguishes exceptional web developers from others.
 Meticulousness in reviewing code, checking user interfaces, and refining user experiences helps to avoid errors and security breaches.
-With hackers becoming ever more sophisticated, your vigilance is your first line of defense against potential vulnerabilities.
+Your vigilance serves as your first line of defense against potential vulnerabilities as hackers become increasingly sophisticated.

 Now, let’s move on and check out how troubleshooting and interpersonal skills become vital in your journey as a web developer.